pantheon-systems/documentation/source/content/guides/drupal-9-to-build-tools.md

 </Alert>

-## Create a new Terminus Build Tools Drupal 9 site
+## Create a New Terminus Build Tools Drupal 9 Site

 1. Follow the [Terminus Build Tools Documentation](/guides/build-tools/create-project/#create-a-build-tools-project) to create a new Drupal 9 site: